Programs and Capital

 Harvard is part of a certified Illinois Enterprise Zone, has TIF Districts in Arrowhead Industrial Park and downtown Harvard and an active downtown facade program.

 Harvard is also part of Foreign Trade Zone No. 176, which is administered through Chicago Rockford International Airport.
 FTZs are considered to be outside of U.S. Customs Territory for the purpose of customs duty payment.
 Goods entering FTZs are not subject to customs tariffs until the goods leave the zone.
+Harvard is unique in the region for its ability to offer affordable land and sites, lower operating costs AND Foreign Trade Zone access.
+Learn more about FTZ 176 here.

 Access and Location